Pilots and train drivers targeted with laser pens 'hundreds' of times

 He said he had witnessed cyclists crashing at a “Pedal for Scotland” event last year after tacks were laid across the road to puncture their tyres.

-Mr Yousaf was speaking to MSPs as they agreed to give consent to the new UK-wide law, which will introduce tough new penalties for the misuse of lasers.
+Mr Yousaf was speaking to a Holyrood committee as it agreed to give consent to the new UK-wide law, which will introduce tough penalties for the misuse of lasers.

-Those who shine lasers at aircraft, road vehicles or ships could face a prison sentence, unlimited fine or both under the new laws.
+Those caught shining lasers at aircraft, road vehicles or ships could face a prison sentence, unlimited fine or both under the new legislation.

-Current rules only ban maliciously shining a laser in some circumstances – such as when it is directed towards aircraft.
+Current rules only apply in some circumstances – such as when the laser is directed towards aircraft.

 Mr Yousaf said there had been “an increased number of reported incidents of the deliberate misuse of laser pointers, with consequences that could have been fatal”.